Program and Planning Grants

 - Senior Services

 Organizations and their proposals must be engaged in addressing one or more of these specific areas.
-Additionally, funding is given greater consideration when the application demonstrates the intersection of four areas: need, opportunity, potential impact and collaboration.
+Funding is given greater consideration when the application demonstrates the intersection of four areas: need, opportunity, potential impact and collaboration.
+The PATH Foundation strongly encourages applicants to base their requests on demonstrated project design, rather than the allowable funding maximum.

-- Provide an IRS determination letter confirming that they are exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and are not private foundations; or
+- Provide an IRS determination letter confirming that they are exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code.

-- Government entities may apply for planning grants but are not eligible for general operating (unrestricted) funds.
+- Government entities may apply for planning grants but are not eligible for general operating funds.

 - Organizations requesting funds for strategic planning may be established or emerging/new institutions.